MuKnSys/ada-wallet-for-salesforce/README.md

 #### Optional Enablement

 - Approvals are **disabled by default**
-- To enable:
+- To enable: check the checkbox On the Setup page
-  - Activate the new Status picklist values
-  - Enable the approval Flow
-- This can be done manually or via a Setup Button that automates both steps

-## Automation Templates (Flows)

-A set of pre-built Flow templates support key wallet operations and can be used out-of-the-box or adapted to fit organization-specific requirements.

 ### Slack Integration Setup